Tech stocks lead Wall Street lower, breaking winning streak - NewsBreak

 Meme stock Bed Bath & Beyond sank 40.5% after the high-profile activist investor Ryan Cohen confirmed that he’s sold his stake in the company.

 Bright spots included General Motors, which rose 2.5% after reinstating its dividend.
-Foot Locker soared 20% after replacing its chief executive and reporting earnings that beat Wall Street’s estimates.
+Foot Locker soared 20% after replacing its CEO and reporting earnings that beat Wall Street’s estimates.

 Bond yields gained ground, reflecting expectations of further interest rate hikes.
 The yield on the 10-year Treasury rose to 2.97% from 2.89% late Thursday.